alrichardbollans/spatial-preposition-annotation-tool/README.md

 In general they specify a (spatial) relation between two objects e.g. ‘the bike *to the left of* the house’.

+Here we are interested in collecting examples of pairs of objects and prepositions that describe them.
+So for instance, two objects must be selected from the scene and you must give a preposition e.g. 'in' which describes the relation between the two objects.

+Note: The objects that you will be able to select are in some sense atomic e.g. you can select the table in the scene but not specify a particular table leg; nor can you select the room which you are in but you can select various walls.

 #### Some Important Terminology

 The ‘figure’ is the object whose location is to be determined while the ‘ground’ is an object which is used as a point of reference or landmark.
 In general the structure of such phrases is: [Figure]+[Preposition]+[Ground].
 So in the above example the bike is the figure and the house is the ground.

 #### Note On Lag
 Currently when the mouse hovers near a dense cluster of objects this uses a lot of processing power and causes the game to lag.
+If this occurs when trying to select an object, usually moving closer to the object will solve this.
+If this occurs while typing a preposition try moving the mouse over an area without many objects.

 #### Interface